Tampa CDL DUI Lawyer

-Tampa Commercial Driver's License DUI Attorney
+Defense for Commercial Driver's License DUI Charges in FL

 The standards for commercial vehicle drivers are much higher than the standard for drivers of passenger vehicles.
 The U.S. Department of Transportation and the Federal Motor Carrier Safety Administration (FMCSA) instituted the commercial driver's license (CDL) program in 1986 in order to make roads and highways safer for everyone.